Our attempt at e-EQE Paper B 2023 - Strips for testing blood sugar

 Claims

-and which is characterised in that the membrane has pores that taper in diameter from
+and which is characterised in that the membrane has pores that taper in

 200 µm on the upper membrane surface to 0.1 µm on the lower.